johnschwenck/bp/README.md

 properly.

 2. Using the newly processed `hypnos_proc`, we can now calculate various metrics.
-Now that the `hypnos_data` has been processed into `hypnos_proc`, we can now instead rely on this new dataframe to calculate various metrics and visualizations.
+Now that the `bp_hypnos` has been processed into `hypnos_proc`, we can now instead rely on this new dataframe to calculate various metrics and visualizations.
 The calculation of the nocturnal dipping classification is shown below, using a subset of